YuhaiLi78/academic-kickstart/content/home/experience.md

   title = "Software Engineer Intern" company = "Amazon Web Services (AWS)" company_url = "https://aws.amazon.com/"
-  location = "Remote"
-  date_start = "2020-06-22"
+  location = "Jersy City, Greater New York Area" date_start = "2020-06-22"
   date_end = "2020-09-12"
   description = """
   * Refactored Uluru (CloudFormation Registry) handlers ensuring that both public and private resources adhere to a properly designed object model.
   * Implemented and deployed the [EnvironmentFile](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-environmentfile.html) feature of Task Definition resource.
-  * Served as the lead of educating and transferring the entire knowledge of Uluru over to the experiences team for transfer of ownership.
+  * Served as the lead of educating and transferring the entire knowledge of Uluru over to the developer experiences team for transition of ownership.

   """